peterhinch/micropython-mqtt/README.md

 # This repository

-This contains two separate projects:
- 1. A "resilient" asynchronous non-blocking MQTT driver.
- 2. A means of using a cheap ESP8266 module to bring MQTT to MicroPython platforms which lack a WiFi interface.
-This is now obsolescent.
+This now contains one project, a driver providing a "resilient" asynchronous, non-blocking MQTT client.

-## 1. The "resilient" driver
+# The "resilient" driver

 This is an alternative to the official driver.
 It has been tested on the following platforms.